amorim-cjs/scigen-report/README.md

 # SciGen.Report

-SciGen.Report is a website that allows users to easily share their results of complete or partial reproduction of scientific papers, either for positive or negative resutls.
+<a href="https://scigen.report">SciGen.Report</a> is a website that allows users to easily share their results of complete or partial reproduction of scientific papers, either for positive or negative resutls.

 ### Dependencies: